adamjimenez/shiftlib/README.md

 default admin password:
 `123`

-You can create new website sections from the configure area.
+Create new website sections by clicking the configure button in the top right.

-Your php templates go in `_tpl` folder.
+The website templates go in `_tpl` folder.